Forms are containers that hold Items and define how those items should be displayed in the player. Forms are used to construct tests.

 - Form Status: Statuses are defined during Bank Setup.
 Choose the appropriate Form Status from the list.

 - Enter the Section Name and Section Identifier (usually a version of the section name without space).
+If the form only has one section, you can simply repeat the form name or call it Section 1 of 1, etc.

 - Define the Settings for each section: